eduardopoleo/eduardopoleo.github.io/_posts/2019-09-26-computer-architecture-pt2.md

 ![register](https://eduardo-tutorial-videos.s3.us-east-2.amazonaws.com/blogs/computer_arch_2/register_wit_bus.png)

-Notice how in the diagram above each individual bit has it's own **in** and **out** but they all share the same **load** bit.
+Notice how each individual bit has it's own **in** and **out** but they all share the same **load** bit.
 So while every bit in a register it's independent (they each have their own wire) they all get set (`load = 1`) or locked (`load = 0`) at the same time.
-This is because each register is meant to be a self contained, discrete unit of information and we normally just want to store a single concept in them like a letter, a number, an instructions etc. So generally when we override a register we fully replace its content with new information as opposed to tweaking every individual bit.
+This is because each register is meant to be a self contained, discrete unit of information and we normally just want to store a single concept in them like a letter, a number, an instructions etc. So generally when we override a register we fully replace its content with new information as opposed to tweak every bit individually.
 This fact opens an interesting discussion about how the information flows across the computer.

 The CPU needs to have access to any register at all times and it also needs to be able to freely move data from and into any of them.
 For this to happen there needs to be some wiring in place that allows any register to reach (almost) any part of the computer, such wiring is known as bus or data bus.
 The bus consists of parallel wires (bits) that will go across the whole computer.
 The bus width naturally matches that of the registers since that's the size of the data it will be transporting.
 The diagram above shows the bus wires coming in and out of the registers to carry the information forward.

 Now that I've explained what registers are I'll be simplifying their representation on future diagrams.
 Also, bus wiring will be represented as a double line.
-Lastly, in some cases we'll also encounter wiring of arbitrary size in those cases I'll be using an array notation like `[0..1]` to denote their width.
+Lastly, in some cases we'll also encounter wiring of arbitrary size for those I'll be using an array notation like `[0..1]` to denote their width.

 ## RAM
 The RAM is composed of many registers carefully ordered in a grid like structure and it's the physical location where most of the actively running programs and data is stored.
 The great thing about RAM is that, regardless of size, we can access any of its registers at equal speed without paying any time penalty thus, the name "Random Access Memory".
 The top level api for the RAM could look like this:

 ![ram api](https://eduardo-tutorial-videos.s3.us-east-2.amazonaws.com/blogs/computer_arch_2/8_ram_api_3.png)

-This RAM chip has 3 inputs, a register **address**, an incoming payload **in** to be stored and a **load** bit.
+This RAM chip has 3 inputs, a register **address**, an incoming payload **in** and a **load** bit.
 The output **out** consists of a specific register output.
 At any point in time the RAM can only store and/or retrieve the information for one particular register.
 In order to select such register the CPU needs to provide that specific register's location or **address** within the RAM.
 The RAM can then parse the **address** and use it to route the **load** bit to the particular register the CPU is interested on activating.
-Lastly, on the way **out** the RAM uses **address** again to ensure that the information emitted to the rest of the system is that of the register we're selecting an no other.
+Lastly, on the way **out** the RAM uses the **address** again to ensure that the information emitted to the rest of the system is that of the register the CPU is requesting an no other.

 It is no coincidence that the RAM api closely resembles that of its registers (**in**, **load**, **out**), after all registers are the underlying source of information.
 But the RAM also requires some extra circuitry to be able to parse the **address** and route the **load** to the targeted register and then to decide which registry info gets to become **out**.
 We can take care of the incoming **load** bit by using a demultiplexer as shown below:

 ![dmux](https://eduardo-tutorial-videos.s3.us-east-2.amazonaws.com/blogs/computer_arch_2/dmux.png)

 This de-multiplexer takes the **load** bit and routes it to **load0** or **load1** depending of the **address** passed in.
 In this case when `address = 0` the `load` gets passed to `load0` which would then get fed to the register located at 0, and when `address = 1` **load** will propagate through `load1` which will get fed to the registers located at 1, respectively.
 On the output side we can use a multiplexer to ensure we're emitting the information of the correct register.

 ![mux](https://eduardo-tutorial-videos.s3.us-east-2.amazonaws.com/blogs/computer_arch_2/mux.png)

 This particular MUX propagates the information stored on the register at position 0 **out0** or 1 **out1** depending on the **address** passed in.
 If `address = 0` **out0** and vice versa.

-Now it's silly to think that a RAM chip will only have 2 locations 0, 1 so these DMUX and MUX implementations are a bit limiting.
-In reality they are usually extended to their corresponding multi-way configuration which allows them to parse and redirect information to longer addresses.
-We can see a 4-way implementation of these gates below:
+Now it's silly to think that a RAM chip will only have 2 locations 0 and 1 so these DMUX and MUX implementations are a bit limiting.
+In reality they are usually extended to a multi-way configuration which allows them to parse and redirect information to longer addresses.
+We can see the 4-way implementations of these gates below:

 ![4way-gates](https://eduardo-tutorial-videos.s3.us-east-2.amazonaws.com/blogs/computer_arch_2/4_way_gates_2.png)

-We have increased the address size by 1 digit effectively doubling the possible locations to 4 (00, 01, 10, 11) but this can be hypothetically extended to any size of address our computer architecture design requires.
+We have increased the address size by 1 digit effectively doubling the possible locations to 4 (00, 01, 10, 11) but this can be hypothetically extended to any address size our computer architecture supports.
 At this point we have all the building blocks required to build the RAM all we need to do is to put them together.

 ![small ram](https://eduardo-tutorial-videos.s3.us-east-2.amazonaws.com/blogs/computer_arch_2/small_ram_3.png)